mreguant/em-course/menu4.md

 * **Data file**: [data_rtp.csv](/materials/day4/data_rtp.csv)

 <!-- ## Homework -->
-> :exclamation: Save the exercise Julia file (.jl) and the data zip file in the same folder.
-Then, open the exercise Julia file from Pluto to start exploring.
+> :exclamation: Save the exercise Julia file (.ipynb) and the data zip file in the same folder.
+Then, open the exercise Julia file from Jupyter Notebooks to start exploring.
 Note that the .pdf file provides a snapshot of the exercise.
 It does not require any installation but it will not allow interactions.

 ## References and readings